When you learn you have cancer, you want to know what to expect: How will doctors treat your illness? How effective is treatment likely to be?

 The impact of DNA changes on breast cancer

-In the past, most breast cancer patients with lymph node involvement were automatically classified as stage II or higher, and were often given chemotherapy.
+In the past, most people who had breast cancer with lymph node involvement were automatically classified as stage II or higher, and were often given chemotherapy.

 Today, staging has improved with the addition of advanced multi-gene panel testing and specific information on the biology of the tumor.